 PNT Positioning, Navigation, and Timing

+WLAN Wireless Local Area Network

 Related ITU Recommendations and Reports

-TBD
+Recommendation ITU-R P.525 Calculation of free-space attenuation

+Recommendation ITU-R RA.479 Protection of frequencies for radioastronomical measurements in the shielded zone of the moon

 1 Introduction

 The need exists to support the most efficient and effective use of spectrum resources on the surface of the moon and in the lunar orbit for short-term and long-term communications and continuous commercial and scientific operations on and around the Moon.
 Operations in the lunar space include communications in the vicinity of the Moon, including its surface and in the lunar orbit.